startxfr/monkey-ops/README.md

 ## What is Monkey-Ops

-Monkey-Ops is a simple service implemented in Go which is introduced into a OpenShift V3.X and generates some chaos within it.
+Monkey-Ops is a simple service implemented in Go which is deployed into a OpenShift V3.X and generates some chaos within it.
 Monkey-Ops seeks some Openshift components like Pods or DeploymentConfigs and randomly terminates them.

 ## Why Monkey-Ops